2026-05-28 02:13:24 | EST

 News Analysis

-Gas Price Low-Income Impact - {新闻固定描述} A recent study by the Federal Reserve Bank of New York reveals that rising gasoline prices are straining lower-income households more severely.
+Gas Price Low-Income Impact - reflects real-time market developments shaping trading activity and financial outlook.
+A recent study by the Federal Reserve Bank of New York reveals that rising gasoline prices are straining lower-income households more severely.
 In response, these consumers are reducing their overall spending on other goods and services to compensate for higher fuel costs.
 The findings underscore the uneven burden of energy price inflation across income groups.

 Live News